Monday, 1 December 2008

 5 cloves

-1 twist of lemon peel
+1 twist of lemon peel, all white pith removed

-a 2cm-long, thumb-thick knob of fresh ginger, peeled and sliced into slim disks
+a 2-cm-long, thumb-thick knob of fresh ginger, peeled and sliced into slim disks

 To make the sugar syrup: put all the ingredients in a saucepan and bring slowly to the boil, stirring now and then to dissolve the sugar crystals.
 Boil for five minutes, then turn down the heat and allow to bubble very gently for ten more minutes until the mixture is clear and starting to get a little syrupy.
 You can also make this syrup in a microwave; remember to give it a stir every few minutes.

 Add the whole, unpeeled plums to the sugar syrup, bring to a gentle boil, then immediately turn down the heat and simmer very gently for about seven minutes, or until the skin on the plums splits and the fruit is just softened.
 Remove the plums from the syrup with a slotted spoon and place in a serving dish.
-Stir the tamarind paste or water into the syrup and allow to bubble gently for a further five minutes.
+Stir the tamarind paste or lemon juice into the syrup and allow to bubble gently for a further five minutes.
 Strain the syrup over the plums.
-Serve hot, cold, or - best of all - warm, over vanilla icecream, or with a blob of whipped cream.

 If you're bottling the plums:

-** Jars are very easily sterilised in a microwave.
+Jars are easily sterilised in a microwave.
 Place the jars, mouth upwards, on the turntable of your microwave oven.
 Using a jug, pour about 1 cm water into each jar.
-Microwave on High for ten minutes.
+Microwave on High for six minutes.
 Remove the jars from the microwave using an oven glove.
 Place open-side down on several layers of newspaper and allow to cool for a few minutes, before adding the plums.

-Metal lids should not be microwaved: boil them, in a saucepan, on the stove for ten minutes.
+Metal lids should not be microwaved: boil them, in a saucepan, on the stove, for ten minutes.

-0 comments:
+No comments: